mjjust31/SVG-Logo-Maker/README.md

 ##  How to Install and Run the Project

+This project uses inquirer version 8.2.4 and jest version 26.6.3.
+After installing these libraries, you can go tthe comman line to run the project by typing "node index".

 ##  How to use the project

+In the command line, type "node index" for the questions to be generated for your logo.
+The user will be asked for text (up to three characters), text color, shape, and shape color.
+Once all of the questions are answered, the logo will be rendered in a svg file under the example folder.
+This project was built to become familiar with class constructors and beginning to create test-driven code.

 ##  Credits
 - Using Object.value: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/values